Discovering how to write well is a matter of learning, checking, editing, and proofreading.

 When you do these error checks, never trust one tool.
 The checkers in Word and other word processors are not very reliable.
 It is better to use two different tools to check your text for common and basic mistakes.

 There are many free online grammar and spelling tools you can use.
-You can check our list of thirteen of the best free grammar checkers.
+You can check our list of the best free grammar checkers.
 It will help you find some tools that will work well for you.